ShizukaDonaghue/luve/README.md

 This section contains the search bar in which the user can enter a keyword to search products by their name or description so that they can find what they are looking for quickly.

-The Wishlist icon displays the number of items in the wishlist, and the Shopping Bag icons displays the total value of items currently in the bag.
-These are available on all pages so that users can keep track of their spend while they shop.
+The Wishlist icon displays the number of items in the wishlist, and the Shopping Bag icon displays the total value of items currently in the bag.
+These are available on all pages so that users can keep track of their spending while they shop.

 The delivery banner is also fixed under the navbar displaying the remaining order value to qualify for free shipping.

 ### Footer
 The footer contains the newsletter sign-up form so that users can receive updates from the business and the business can use the newsletter to promote their store.

-This section also includes the privacy policy and terms & condition.
+This section also includes the privacy policy and terms & conditions.
 The social media icons are available here so users can easily access the business's social media accounts.
 Clicking on any of these icons opens a new browser tab so that users will still have LUVE open to navigate back easily.

 <img src="docs/images/testing/footer.png" width=700>